PragatiVerma18/imgur/system-design.md

    - Accepts a CSV file and validates the format.
    - Stores the request in the database and returns a unique request ID.
    - Triggers the asynchronous image processing.
+   - Optionally accepts a webhook URL to notify upon completion.

 2. **Image Processing Service**